scritcash/scrit-whitepaper/scrit-whitepaper.md

 4. Write input DBCs to spendbook in the order contained in the transaction.
 If any input DBC is known return failure and abort transaction (on first known input DBC).
+5. Write transaction hash to spendbook.
-5. Signing output DBCs and return signature.
+6. Signing output DBCs and return signature.

 If a transaction contains any spent input DBCs after unspent input DBCs, the unspent DBCs will be recorded as spent and the transaction will